A teacher at Heart

 Parker J. Palmer, "The Courage to Teach”

-Parker Palmer’s 1999 book on the responsibilities, practice, and spirituality of teaching engaged me from my first reading.
+Parker Palmer’s book on the responsibilities, practice, and spirituality of teaching engaged me from my first reading.
 I immediately felt a kinship and deep understanding of the joy and perils of the teaching life he presents.
 Good teaching is rooted in the identity and integrity of the teacher and their authentic participation in the learning community.
-The good teacher connects students with the content through their own passion, self awareness and commitment to their student and to learning.
+The ‘good’ teacher connects students with the content through their own passion, self awareness and commitment to their student and to learning, both their students and their own.

 In a teaching studio or classroom the teacher or professor’s formal challenge is to share their wealth of acquired information and experiences while providing methods and strategies for students to actively learn, building skills and techniques simultaneously engaging in deep thinking, problem solving, and reflection.
-I believe in a constructivist approach, a student centered cooperative learning community, a place that actively engages all students as it challenges prior experience.
-In this classroom, the teacher facilitates a democratized learning environment where students make decision and choices and real world applications are numerous and concrete.
+I believe in a Constructivist approach with a Sociocultural perspective, a student centered cooperative learning community, a place that actively engages all students from the place they enter.
+In this classroom, the teacher facilitates a democratized learning environment where students make decision and choices and real world applications are numerous and concrete that hold meaning and intention for them.

 "...good teaching cannot be reduced to technique; good teaching comes from the identity and integrity of the teacher."